- Medical Professionalism

 - Choosing Wisely®

 Barry Egener, MD, is Medical Director of The Foundation for Medical Excellence in Portland, Oregon, and a practicing internist in the Legacy Health system.
-He is the lead author on the 2 publications on organizational professionalism.
+He is the lead author on the two publications on organizational professionalism.

 “The recent Roundtable on Professionalism got me thinking about how the concept of organizational professionalism was born.
 In his presentation at the meeting, Richard Frankel described Kuhn’s argument that paradigm shifts occur either by accretion, that is slow additions of ideas until some breakthrough occurs, or revolutionary change, which is much more unusual.
 I think the concept of organizational professionalism was born through accretion.